 Building Patient Relationships

 Establishing positive and trusting relationships with patients has long been recognised as an essential component of practice and is important for effective care.
-Wessex LMC have created a series of images or use practice use.

-The BMA doctor-patient relationship toolkit will help you:
+The BMA toolkit will help you:

-Self Care Forum fact sheets
+Self Care Forum Fact Sheets

 The Self Care Forum fact sheets aim to help clinicians and service-users discuss issues around self care within the practice/pharmacy setting and especially how to handle the symptoms in the future.
 They provide patients with information on: